abrar-nazib/notes/Javascript/DS/README.md

 2. [hashTable2 .js](Codes_and_Assets/hashTables2.js)

 Data with key-value pair.
 Difference with arrays: arrays use numbers as index.\
-Keys in hash table stores{actually got by hashing} a memory address where the value could be found.
+Keys in hash table stores{actually got by hashing} a memory address where the value could be found.\
+*Hash tables are asked in interviews to improve time complexity*

 **Time Complexity:**
 1. Hashing -> converting key to index -> O(1) time complexity